rwiankowski/azurefundamentals/Content/Part2-TopologyofAzure.md

 - Prices can vary between regions located close to each other.
 - Regions have different capacity pools available, so scaling out could be impacted.

+*IMPORTANT - At the time of the latest update to this page (October 2024) the most popular location in Europe - Azure West Europe is experiencing severe capacity constraints.
+While Microsoft is doing their best to expand their capacity across the continent, the situation is somewhat dynamic and you should always check the latest news when planning a large deployment.*

 #### Geographies

 While it might not be evident initially, all Regions are grouped into Geographies.
 Geography (often called Geo) represents a discrete market to preserve data residency and compliance boundaries.

 Most geographies have two regions designated as a Region Pair, but a few exceptions exist.
 In most cases, however, the two locations will be separated by hundreds of kilometers, thus allowing customers to configure Disaster Recovery and retain business continuity in a regional disaster.

 Also, please remember that certain regions are restricted from supporting specific customer scenarios, such as in-country disaster recovery.
 These regions are available only upon request, such as creating a new support request.
+The Swedish and Norwegian geographies are prime examples.

-You can find detailed info on regional pairs [in the official Microsoft docs.](https://learn.microsoft.com/en-us/azure/reliability/cross-region-replication-azure#azure-cross-region-replication-pairings-for-all-geographies)
+You can find detailed info on regional pairs [in the official Microsoft docs.](https://learn.microsoft.com/en-us/azure/reliability/cross-region-replication-azure#azure-paired-regions)

-By design, at least one Region with a Geo will Support Availability Zones.
+By design, at least one Region within a Geo will Support Availability Zones.

 #### Availability Zones